Between Past and Future: The Rebirth of the Classical Guitar through Manuel de Falla’s Homenaje

 New kind of relationship between musician and composers

-A critical factor in developing the classical guitar in the 20th century is the collaboration of the non-guitarist composer and the guitarist.
+A critical factor in the development of the classical guitar in the 20th century was the collaboration between non-guitarist composers and guitarists.
 It provided a new musical language that a guitarist could not do alone.
 It could realign the classical guitar with the current musical trend observed in classical music by leading composers in the 20th century.
 This new relationship between composer and instrumentalist created a new trajectory for the instrument that guitarists needed help to achieve.
-However, why does the guitarist need to work with the composer compared to another instrument?
-In the documentary of Andres Segovia in Los Olivos, the classical guitarist answers the question of why there was a lack of repertoire when Segovia started his career;"The guitar is a very complicated instrument.
+However, why does the guitarist need to collaborate with the composer, as opposed to another instrument?
+In the documentary of Andres Segovia in Los Olivos, the classical guitarist answers the question of why there was a lack of repertoire when Segovia started his career: "The guitar is a very complicated instrument.
 By being the only string instrument really polyhonic, it is impossible if you don’t play it and if you don’t play it well."[8]
 For example, playing one note in many different places is possible, resulting in a different colour.
 Someone who has not thoroughly studied the instrument might not consider the many colour and timbre possibilities.
-The unique techniques associated with the instrument, such as rasguado and tremolo, must be diligently organized to ensure it is executable.
-That’s why the collaboration of the performer and crucial was for the development of the classical guitar in the 20th century.
-For example, a guitarist has not edited Tedesco Sonatina op.205 for flute and guitar, manifesting in writing.
-The third movement showcases a tremolo passage that needs to be edited by the performer because of its unfeasible and non-guitaristic approach.
-This example showcases that the guitarist can provide the necessary knowledge for the composer to express and experiment to fit his vision.
+The unique techniques associated with the instrument, such as rasguado and tremolo, must be carefully organized to ensure they are executable.
+That’s why the collaboration between the performer and the composer was essential for the development of the classical guitar in the 20th century.
+For example, a guitarist has not edited the Tedesco Sonatina, op., for flute and guitar, as evidenced in the writing.
+The third movement features a tremolo passage that requires editing by the performer due to its unfeasible and non-guitaristic approach.
+This example demonstrates that the guitarist can provide the necessary knowledge for the composer to express and experiment, thereby fitting their vision.

 Figure 1 Tedesco Sonatina op.205 III movement